textbook/take-action/README.md

 ### Outputs

 - `cache-hit`: Whether the cache was hit by `actions/cache`
+- `cache-path`: What path was cached from/restored to
 - `playwright-version`: The version of Playwright detected and used